jwihardi/Shudder/README.md

 </div>
 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 _Shudder_ is a 3D game created for our highschool senior project by a team of 2 utilizing Blender and Unreal Engine 5.
-This was our capstone project, so it was a cumulation of all the knowledge we've learned for three years, AP Computer Science Principles, AP Computer Science A, and the first half of out C++ class (the class this was made for).
+This was our capstone project, so it was a cumulation of all the knowledge we've learned for three years, AP Computer Science Principles, AP Computer Science A, and the first half of our C++ class.

 ## 📜 Description